-Additionally, section 21 (1) of the Act mandates that: "No person shall operate a public telecommunications network, provide a public telecommunications service or broadcasting service, without a concession granted by the Minister".
+Additionally, section 21 (1) of the Act provides the legislative basis for the authorisation of any service that qualifies as a public telecommunications or broadcasting service in Trinidad and Tobago.
+Section 21 states that: "no person shall operate a public telecommunications network, provide a public telecommunications service or broadcasting service, without a concession granted by the Minister".